eric-pierce/eric-pierce.github.io/moving-to-mastodon/index.md

 I initially tried out Plermoa due to ease of setup (it requires far less resources and work to get running), but ultimately decided to go for a full Mastodon setup.
 Lucky for me (any anyone who wants to set up Mastodon) the always incredible folks over at [linuxserver.io](https://www.linuxserver.io/) recently released [a single docker image](https://github.com/linuxserver/docker-mastodon) which packages up all the services needed to stand up Mastodon yourself except for redis and postgres.

-Because social media is inherantly "social" I set up a new VPS and used a new domain for my Mastodon instance rather than the domain/VPS I use for my [personal services](https://eric-pierce.com/building-a-personal-cloud/).
+Because social media is inherently "social" I set up a new VPS and used a new domain for my Mastodon instance rather than the domain/VPS I use for my [personal services](https://eric-pierce.com/building-a-personal-cloud/).
 The docker compose file can be found [here](https://github.com/eric-pierce/Mastadon-and-MC/blob/main/docker-compose.yml).
 Here's the relevant section for mastodon, the other key services (postgres and redis) are standard installs, check out the full docker compose to see the entire setup file.

 ```yaml open=true
   mastodon: